linkedin/DuaLip/docs/index.rst

 .. glossary::

 #.
 Extreme Scale
-    Dualip is specifically developed to tackle problems arising in web-applications that usually have hundreds of millions of users and millions of items, pushing the number of optimization variables in the trillions range (if not more).
+    DuaLip is specifically developed to tackle problems arising in web-applications that usually have hundreds of millions of users and millions of items, pushing the number of optimization variables in the trillions range (if not more).
 It uses a dual decomposition technique to be able to scale to such large problems.
 For details see the :ref:`solution <probsolution>` and for a wide range of applications see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ and `Basu et. al (2020) <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.

 #.
 Efficient
     Although we follow first-order gradient methods to solve the problem, we implement several highly efficient algorithms for each of the component steps.
 See the :ref:`solver <solver>` for more details.
 This allows us to scale up 20x over a naive implementation.
 Please see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ for a comparative study.